4 Reasons Why Salespeople Won’t Be Replaced by AI

 3. Because robots can’t ensure a prospect isn’t bored

-Marketing legend David Ogilvy once said: “You cannot bore people into buying your product,” and he was certainly onto something.
+Marketing and advertising legend David Ogilvy once said: “You cannot bore people into buying your product,” and he was certainly onto something.
 A machine can feign interest, but can it ever make a prospect feel enthusiasm?
 There’s a reason why movies, books, and music are almost always about people; humans are social creatures and we strive to talk to, learn about, and listen to other human beings.
 Once a robot gets introduced into the mix, there’s little to care about except the novelty.

 4. Because relationships drive many business decisions